 J.L.
 WEINER, Director

-I've worked as an independent film editor for over 20 years.
+I've worked as an independent film editor for over 20 years with a proclivity for character and authenticity.
 With the emergence of 'reality' tv, my documentary jobs were few and far between.
 I missed cutting and watching true stories.
 I'd always danced as a hobby, and in 2004 a friend suggested we take a Bollywood dance class.
 I was immediately seduced by the combination of technique, grace and narrative that characterized this style.
 While the dancers were of many ethnic backgrounds and welcoming to all, they were predominantly of South Asian descent.
 I was astounded at the commitment so many of these hard-working mostly corporate professionals were willing to make for a 'hobby.'
-What I discovered in them was a longing to find a way to connect with their past that didn't contradict their present.
+What I discovered in them was a longing to connect with their past that didn't contradict their present.
 I created "Bollywood, NYC" to share this engaging and infectious art form with a broader audience.

 RABIA SULTANA, Producer